UK leader Starmer seeks to learn from Meloni's tough migration policies at meeting in Rome

 Meloni dismissed as “completely groundless” allegations that Italian plans like the Albania agreement risked violating migrants' rights, saying they were covered by Italian legislation.

-British Home Secretary Yvette Cooper defended the government's decision to seek advice from Italy's right-wing administration, saying, “we’ve always had a history of working with governments that have different political parties that are not aligned.”

-“I don’t think it’s immoral to go after the criminal gangs," Cooper told the BBC.
-"Quite the opposite.
-I think it’s actually a moral imperative to make sure that we are pursuing the criminal gangs who are putting lives at risk.”
+“Italy is an ally,” he told reporters traveling with him to Rome.
+“I think the more we can collaborate and cooperate with our partners on a shared challenge, the better.”

-Starmer toured Italy’s National Coordination Center for Immigration in Rome with newly appointed U.K. Border Security Commander Martin Hewitt.
+Starmer also toured Italy’s National Coordination Center for Immigration with newly appointed U.K. Border Security Commander Martin Hewitt.
 The government says Hewitt, a former head of Britain’s National Police Chiefs’ Council, will work with law enforcement and intelligence agencies in the U.K. and across Europe to tackle people-smuggling networks.

-Ahead of the trip, Starmer said there would be "no more gimmicks," he said before his trip to Rome — a reference to the previous Conservative government's scuttled plan to send some asylum-seekers on a one-way trip to Rwanda, with no chance of returning to the U.K. even if their refugee claims were successful.
+Before the trip, Starmer said there would be "no more gimmicks" — a reference to the previous Conservative government's scuttled plan to send some asylum-seekers on a one-way trip to Rwanda, with no chance of returning to the U.K. even if their refugee claims were successful.

 Support for Ukraine was also on the agenda for the trip, part of Starmer's effort to reset relations with European neighbors after Britain's acrimonious 2020 departure from the European Union.